Developing art practice

 By the end of this course you should be able to...

-- develop and sustain a body of personal creative project work in any area of art practice
+- have developed and sustained a body of personal creative project work in any area of contemporary art practice

-- explore possible contexts for your work by making relevant applications or submissions if appropriate
+- explore possible contexts for your work by making relevant applications or submissions where appropriate

-- develop an on-line profile and a personal approach to presenting and representing your work.
+- have developed a personal approach to articulating and representing your work including an artist statement.

 What level is the course and do I need any particular skills?